 - Investment in the region’s transportation system leads to enhanced regional mobility, safety and reliability to make each of our communities a better place to live

-- A continuation of the RTA excise (sales) tax would help meet the transportation demands of our growing communities and leverage other resources
+- A continuation of the RTA excise (sales) tax would help meet the transportation demands of our growing communities and leverage other transportation resources

-- The RTA excise (sales) tax provides the most flexible transportation funding solution
+- The RTA excise (sales) tax provides the most flexible transportation funding solution for the region

-- Current RTA revenues represent the greatest annual average transportation funding source for our region to supplement stagnant state and federal resources
+- Current RTA revenues represent the greatest annual average transportation funding source for our region to supplement state and federal resources

 RTA Plan Development Timeline